m4v15/ws-password-hashing/README.md

 However as you may have noticed, there is a bit of a problem... all the passwords are stored as plaintext!
 We should change this:

 1. Please change the `post` handler for `register` to hash the password _before_ we put it in our database.
-The stuff happens in [these lines](https://github.com/m4v15/ws-password-hashing/blob/55c0e2fe229edb44a11078e0b007d199281dad2f/src/handlers/post.js#L29-L33)
+The important code happens in [these lines](https://github.com/m4v15/ws-password-hashing/blob/55c0e2fe229edb44a11078e0b007d199281dad2f/src/handlers/post.js#L29-L33).
 1. This will break our comparison in part one.
 Also change the `post` handler for `login` to compare the inputted password with the now hashed password in the database...

 #### _Hint_